Connect with others who understand.

 Emmy Award-winning actress Suzanne Rogers has worked on Broadway and as a Rockette dancer, but she’s best known for her work on the soap opera “Days of Our Lives.”
 She joined the cast in 1973 and is still a key character today, having performed on the show for more than 50 years.

 “The disease affects people differently,” she said in an interview in the Los Angeles Times.
 “Some are affected in the limbs.
 I was affected in the throat and face.
-My face blew up so much I looked like a bowling ball.
+My face blew up so much that I looked like a bowling ball.
 And I’m a singer.”

 4. Mathematician and Professor Gregory Chudnovsky